 - Articles Editor

-- Butler Scholar (awarded to top 2.5 percent of class)
+- Butler Scholar - awarded to top 2.5 percent of graduating class

 - University of California, Berkeley